Catroidvania/stugpatcher/README.md

 * each regex should only match once

 the second line describes where the code is placed relative to the regex match
-* `inject` places the code after the matched string
+* `after` places the code after the matched string
-* `injectbefore` places the code before the matched string
+* `before` places the code before the matched string
 * `replace` replaces the matched string

 the rest of the file contains the code you want to add